Dayday05/ScheduleMe/README.md

-## **Project Name - ScheduleMe**

-ScheduleMe, what it is ?
+## **ScheduleMe ?**

+App for creating articles and organize friday's afternoon with various topics from team members.

+**Why ?**

-The idea from ScheduleMe was born after a meeting about our friday's afternoon, were we r
+The idea from ScheduleMe was born after a meeting about why we stopped our friday's afternoon workshop and how can we restart the initiative of scheduling afternoon's workshop.

+**What can I do with this App ?**

+With ScheduleMe, you can create various articles ( news about the latests update release of programming libraries/framework, events etc...) and organize different workshops with team members to share knowledge, practice some programming skills etc.

 ## **Big Features - Create Article / Schedule Topics / ????**